deanwampler/ai-toolkits-experiments/llama-stack/README.md

 As before, we change `llama3.2:3b` to `llama3.2:3B`, and we insert `uv run --with llama-stack` at the beginning of the command.

-Actually, it's tedious to define the model everytime, so instead:
+Actually, it's tedious to define the model every time, so instead:

 ```shell
 $ export INFERENCE_MODEL=llama3.2:3B   # Do this in every terminal window!